GSA/open-gsa-redesign/_apidocs/spr-api.md

 The Subcontracting Plan Reporting API is intended for federal use only.

 The API provides a basic synchronous interface that enables users to query and retrieve data.
 The future enhancements will introduce additional capabilities, including data download and extract functionality.

 This API allows authorized federal users to request For Official Use Only (FOUO) data.
 Access to data is controlled based on the sensitivity level of the user’s System Account, along with a set of optional request parameters that can be used to filter and refine results.

 ### FOUO (CUI) Data

 This constitutes both the publicly available entities and the entities that have opted out of public display with their CUI data such as hierarchy, company and employee security levels and points of contact email address, phone, and fax numbers.

 **Key Features of the Subcontracting Plan Reporting API:**

 * It offers several optional search parameters, filtering by sections, AND (&), OR (~) conditions and a free text search q to obtain the desired data.
 * It returns synchronous responses.
 * Returns results in JSON format.
 * Supports pagination with up to 100 records per request.
 * Use the size parameter to control the number of records returned (maximum: 100).
 * If size is not specified, the default is 10 records per request.
 * Additional records can be retrieved by making subsequent requests and updating the page parameter.
-* The following characters are not allowed to be sent in the parameter values with the API request: `& | { } ^ \\`
+* The following characters are not allowed to be sent in the parameter values with the API request: `& | { } ^ \\ ~``

-## Additional Features of the Subcontracting Plan Reporting API: (No Available  yet.
+## Additional Features of the Subcontracting Plan Reporting API: (Not Available  yet.
 Awaiting for Program's decision on any enhance features)

 - It can serve as an extract API with the addition of "format" parameter in the request.
 - Following are the key features of the Subcontracting Plan Reporting API:
     - It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
     - It returns asynchronous responses by sending file downloadable link.
     - It returns data in the JSON or CSV format as selected by the user.
     - It can return only the first 1,000,000 records.